joelcrouch/ReactProjectBlog/src/projectPosts/sprint2_social_post.md

 **The boring truth:** Sprint 2 was about getting all the pieces working together.
 Sprint 3 is where it gets interesting — when I start breaking things on purpose to see what happens.

-Full code and architecture details → [link to blog/repo]
+Full code and architecture details → [https://github.com/joelcrouch/MultiCLoudTestsingSystem]
 FYI: the repo is a bit of a mess right now, but I will clean that up as we progrees along.
 ---